RonaldNgarombo/yts_movies/README.md

-This is a basic React Native App that display movies from the yts.ae api
+This is a basic React Native App that display movies from the yts.lt api

 It's part of my React Native learning process.